RadekSimkanic/Linux-SDM-Downloader/README.md

 Next step after successful process for unpacking SDM package is unpacking via [xSDM](https://github.com/v3l0c1r4pt0r/xSDM).

 ## News
+2017-05-20
+- Version 1.3.1
+- Fix bug #16, #17 - available new way to download without creating special URLs when is available URL.

 2016-11-19
 - Version 1.3.0
 - Added pretty exit error in case of the file is not found.